 In the case you're not accustomed to the weather in Georgia, the climate is typical of this southern state.
 Throughout the year temperatures regularly range from 35°F to 90°F. So, winters are somewhat mild and summers are usually warm and on the muggy side.

-Average Rent in East Point, GA
+Tips for renting in East Point, GA

 Living in East Point, GA